mc2285/libntru-stm32/README.md

 By porting I mean here removing everything but the core signature generation and verification code, and adapting it to STM32H7 hardware cryptographic peripherals wherever possible and practical.

+Also added the [falcon](https://falcon-sign.info/) NIST submission Cortex M4 optimised code for comparison.